Esports World Cup: 2025

 At the conclusion of the 2024 Esports World Cup, it was announced that the 2025 edition would run between July and August of that year, later confirmed to be from July 7 to August 24, 2025, a full week less than both editions of Gamers8 and the inaugural EWC.

-A total of 25 Club Championship-eligible tournaments will take place during the 2025 Esports World Cup, with only Fortnite not returning from the prior year.
+A total of 25 Club Championship-eligible tournaments took place during the 2025 Esports World Cup, with only Fortnite not returning from the prior year.
 The new additions to the Esports World Cup proper include Crossfire and Valorant (as part of a three-year deal with Riot Games), as well as chess; while chess is mainly a physical board game, digital versions such as with Chess.com mean that it is considered an esport by the Esports World Cup Foundation.
 Norwegian grandmaster Magnus Carlsen was appointed as the official chess ambassador of the Esports World Cup when the game was announced to be part of EWC in December 2024.
+Cristiano Ronaldo was later announced as the EWC's Global Ambassador.
 The Club Support Program was also expanded to 40 organizations and rebranded as the Club Partner Program, with a total of given out directly to clubs via this mechanism.